Glomerulonephritis (GN) is inflammation of the glomeruli, which

 - urine osmolality

-Immunology testing may also be done to check for things such as:
+Immunology testing can also check for things, such as:

 - antiglomerular basement membrane antibodies

 These are all signs that your immune system may be damaging your

 A biopsy (a small sample taken with a needle) of the kidneys may